Please refer to the Tutorials page.

 Yes, you can.
 For more information about the servers compatible with P2P, see our article.

 We have got our own DNS servers so there should be no leaks.
 If you still experience a DNS leak, please make sure you are connected to VPN and clean the cache and cookies from your browser.

 Kill Switch is a technology that terminates a process when the VPN connection drops.
 You can use it with our custom NordVPN software for Windows, macOS and iOS devices.

-Kill switch is a technique that terminates the process when the VPN connection drops out.
-You can use it with our custom NordVPN software for Windows, Mac OS and iOS devices.
-Note: the Kill switch in the iOS app does not terminate any specific applications, instead it disables system-wide internet access if you are not connected to a VPN server.
-It is available in the iOS application from app version 2.2.2
+Note: The Kill Switch in the iOS app does not terminate any specific applications; instead, it disables the system-wide Internet access if you are not connected to a VPN server.
+It is available in NordVPN for iOS 2.2.2 or later.

-No, but we are planning to add the support of IPv6 in 2017.
+No, but we are planning to add the support of IPv6 in 2018.

 We do not store any logs.

 When you connect to NordVPN, a VPN “tunnel” is created.
 This is another word for a connection between you and our server.
 All data in this ‘’tunnel” is encrypted so that only you know the content of what is being sent.
 The data is encrypted with a 256-Bit key.
 This is an excellent level of security that allows maintaining good levels of performance, even on older machines and lower powered devices such as phones and netbooks.